bump-sh-examples/rails-code-first/README.md

 ## License

-The contents of this repository are licensed under [CC BY-NC-SA 4.0](./LICENSE_CC-BY-NC-SA-4.0).
+The contents of this repository are licensed under [CC BY-SA 4.0](./LICENSE_CC-BY-SA-4.0).